kenkenen/stelligent-u/01-cloudformation/README.md

   [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html)
   for a useful guide to the anatomy of a template as well as [YAML terminology](https://yaml.org/spec/1.2/spec.html#id2759768).

+> Description was added when I created the template.

 - Commit the template to your Github repository under the 01-cloudformation folder.